Jun0908/zk-compounds/README.md

 ## zk-compounds

 ### ▶︎Overview
-This project aims to develop a system utilizing Zero-Knowledge Proof (ZKP) to verify that chemical substances meet regulatory standards while protecting sensitive information.
+This project develops a system using Zero-Knowledge Proof (ZKP) to verify that chemical substances comply with regulations while safeguarding sensitive information.
+The system enables companies to prove regulatory compliance without disclosing detailed data, protecting intellectual property and competitive advantage.

-Ensuring that chemical substances comply with laws and regulations is crucial.
-However, disclosing detailed information about these substances poses risks in terms of intellectual property protection and maintaining competitive advantage.
-To address this issue, we are implementing a system that allows companies to securely prove that their chemical substances meet regulatory standards without revealing specific data, leveraging Zero-Knowledge Proof technology.

 ### ▶︎Problems